-You can customize a data screen to display music controls and real-time data, such as your lap time or total ascent (Listening to Music, page 45).
+You can add a data screen to display music controls (Listening to Music, page 54).

 - 1 Select > Activity Profiles.

 - 2 Select a profile.

-- 3 Select Data Screens > Add > Music Controls.
+- 3 Select Data Screens > Add Data Screen > Music Controls.

-- 4 Select an option:

-- · Select a data field, then select another data field to rearrange them.

-- Select a data field twice to change it.

-- 5 Select 🗸.

-The added music data screen appears in the list of data screens for the profile (Rearranging Data Screens, page 64).
+The added music data screen appears in the list of data screens for the profile (Rearranging Data Screens, page 61).